-US Fixed Income: During fiscal year 2018, the Trust added three active manager accounts, two of which were with existing managers, and terminated two active manager accounts.
+US Fixed Income: There were no additions or terminations to the US fixed income manager accounts during the fiscal year.
 At the end of the fiscal year, this asset class had 13 active/specialist managers, and 100% of the Trust's US fixed income allocation was actively managed.